myk4040okothogodo/SocketportForwarding/README.md

 - clone this repository git clone https://github.com/myk4040okothogodo/SocketportForwarding.git

-run python servaScript.py
+- run python endClient.py on one terminal , forwardingServer on another terminal and the third script endServer.py on another terminal

-go to localhost:8082/login or localhost:8082/register
+go to localhost:8080 or localhost:8088/

 Package    Version
 ---------- -------